 Which cloud accounting app is better – Xero or QuickBooks?
-It’s a question we get asked a lot and whilst both apps offer similar features, there are some crucial differences between the two.
+It’s a question we get asked a lot and whilst both apps offer similar features and are recognised by HMRC when it comes to Making Tax Digital, there are some crucial differences between the two.

 In this article, we’ll be looking at the main features and helping you to make a decision on which will work better for you and your business.

 As both options offer payroll, invoicing, transactions, bank feeds and reconciling as well as many more advanced features, deciding which one to choose isn’t a simple task.
 Here are our thoughts on Xero and QuickBooks to help you make the right choice.

 The main areas that this article will cover are:

 QuickBooks was first to market and has allowed them to build some advantages, most notably offering more APIs and syncing with more banks for the reconciliation functionality.

 Xero offers a similar cloud-based software experience aimed at small business owners and their accountants with a range of easy-to-use, time-saving tools.
 Xero allows you to track cash-flow and payments and invoices and has fantastic customer support on hand via email and phone support to help you 24/7.

 Starting with the most basic function and the one that the biggest hurdle for many businesses is invoicing.
 Both Xero and QuickBooks are very capable, allowing you to create smart, professional invoices without complication.

 With both apps, you simply need to add the contact for the business you are invoicing, add the costs and the name of the service or product they are being billed for and you are ready to send.
 Both offer online payment options; Xero offers Stripe and PayPal, and QuickBooks offers PayPal and GoCardless.
 Xero also has a reminder function, alerting you when you haven’t been paid or even sending an automated email to the client giving them a gentle nudge that the payment is due, allowing you to focus on the important things.